WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

 #### Headers

+> This functionality has to be implemented

 Now to **headers**.

+Extract the header.

-This example iterates over keys in `request.headers` object, normalizes each one, finds the desired header and by default extract the token with `Bearer token` value scheme.
+> Implementation notes: This example iterates over keys in `request.headers` object, normalizes each one, finds the desired header and by default extract the token with `Bearer token` value scheme.

 ```typescript
 const token = HTTPHeaders.extract(request.headers, HTTPHeaders.AUTHORIZATION);